 Staying safe during your summer sweat sessions is important, whether you’re doing laps in the pool, getting in touch with your inner yogi, or logging miles on the road.
-Read below for a few tips on how to avoid summer workout dangers.
+Read below for a few tips on injury prevention and how to avoid summer workout dangers.

 - Stay Hydrated.
 It may seem like a no-brainer, but becoming dehydrated in the heat of summer is easier than you think.
 If you want to avoid the unfortunate side effects of dehydration, including light-headedness, heat exhaustion, and heat stroke, it’s crucial to properly hydrate.
 The National Athletic Trainers Association suggests aiming to consume 17-20 ounces of water two-three hours prior to exercise and seven-10 ounces of water every 10-20 minutes during your workout.

 - Skip Mid-Day Outdoor Exercise.
 With peak sun and heat hours being from 10 a.m.- 3 p.m., it’s best to move your workout indoors during this time frame.
 Plan your bike rides, runs, or swims for early morning, late afternoon, or evening to keep cool and avoid exposing your skin to damaging UV rays.
 If it’s not possible to workout inside, look for shaded outdoor areas instead.